VDA5050/VDA5050/VDA5050_EN.md

 ### 6.6.3 Idle state of the mobile robot

-A mobile robot is idle if its nodeStates and edgeStates are empty and all actionStates are either 'FINISHED' or 'FAILED'.
+A mobile robot is idle if its `nodeStates` and `edgeStates` are empty and all order related `actionStates` are either 'FINISHED' or 'FAILED'.
 A new order shall only be accepted if the vehicle is idle.
 An order update can be accepted when the mobile robot is idle or during order execution.
 When idle, a vehicle can execute instantActions.

 ### 6.6.4 Reporting of horizon actions in the mobile robot's state